 There are also many online psychology degree options offered by schools that are open to anyone in the nation, such as Post University Online and Grand Canyon University.
 Also popular are Walden University, Capella University, and the Adler School of Professional Psychology.
 Many of these schools offer both undergraduate and graduate degrees in psychology that can be obtained online.
 These are not the only schools that are available, and it would be beneficial to consider all of your options if you are looking to obtain an online psychology degree.

 Career Opportunities for Psychologists in Tennessee

 There are quite a few options for employment in the state of Tennessee.
-According to the Bureau of Labor Services, as of May 2012, there was a minimum of 1,400 professional psychologists employed throughout the state and those psychologists earned an annual median salary of between $60,174 and $92,726..
+According to the Bureau of Labor Services, as of May 2022, there were about 1,500 professional psychologists employed throughout the state and those psychologists earned an annual median salary of between $66,670 and $118,970 depending on specialty.

 It should also be worth noting that Tennessee is in the top half of states when it comes to average job growth for clinical, school, or counseling psychologists.
-For clinical, school, and counseling psychologists, there is 22 percent of growth expected throughout the United States, and 17.0 percent of growth expected in Tennessee between 2010-2020.
-That 17.2 percent equates to roughly 300 new professional psychologists in the state, making the Volunteer State intriguing for students considering a career in psychology.
+For clinical, school, and counseling psychologists in Tennessee, employment is expected to increase by 12% from 2020 to 2030.
+This exceeds the 10% growth expected for the nation as a whole.
+That 12% equates to roughly 200 new professional psychologists in the state, making the Volunteer State intriguing for students considering a career in psychology.